Discount window: March 2023 United States bank failures

 During the March 2023 United States bank failures, banks drew $153 billion from the discount window as of 15 March 2023, a new record.
 It was much more popular than the new Bank Term Funding Program, which distributed $12 billion.

-In the eurozone
+In the Eurozone

-In the eurozone the discount window is called Standing Facilities, which are used to manage overnight liquidity.
-Qualifying counterparties can use the Standing Facilities to increase the amount of cash they have available for overnight settlements using the Marginal Lending Facility.
-Conversely, excess funds can be deposited within the European Central Bank System (ECBS) and earn (or pay) interest using the Deposit Facility.
+In the Eurozone, the facility nearest to the discount window is called Standing Facilities.
+These are used to manage overnight liquidity.
+Qualifying counter-parties can use the ECB's Standing Facilities to increase the amount of cash they have available for overnight settlements using the Marginal Lending Facility.
+Conversely, excess funds can be deposited within the European Central Bank System (ECBS) using the Deposit Facility.

-Counterparties must have collateral for the funds they receive from the Marginal Lending Facility and will be charged the overnight rate set by the ECBS.
+Counter-parties must have collateral for the funds they receive from the Marginal Lending Facility and will be charged the overnight rate set by the ECBS.
 Excess capital can be deposited with the Deposit Facility and it will earn (or pay) interest at the rate offered by the ECBS.
-The rates for these two facilities signal the central bank system's outlook for commercial interest rates and sets the upper and lower limit for interest rates on the overnight market.
+The rates for these two facilities signal the central bank system's outlook for commercial interest rates and set respectively ECB's upper and lower limit for interest rates in the overnight market.